DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 use of the story function.
 The posts present a variety of content with a majority focusing on recording artistic processes, presenting finished artworks, and promoting upcoming exhibitions.
-I will use my analysis, however, to show the different types of recordmaking and -keeping carried out on the four social media accounts: the documentation of site-specific and/or destroyed art works, the creation and circulation of critical performances, and the use of digital texts as repositories
+I will use my analysis, however, to show the different types of recordmaking and recordkeeping carried out on the four social media accounts: the documentation of site-specific and/or destroyed art works, the creation and circulation of critical performances, and the use of digital texts as repositories